zvada/technology/docs/documentation/reviewing-documentation.md

 Content reviews are for validating the correctness of technical steps and details.
 To perform a content review, follow the instructions of the document to a tee as if you were an OSG neophyte.
 Things to note and/or fix:

+- After completing the instructions in the document:
+    - Does the document inform you how to use the product?
+    - Does the document tell you how to verify that the product is functioning?
+    - Does the product work?
-* Incorrect or out of date instructions
+- Incorrect or out of date instructions
-* Steps that may be particularly conducive to software or default configuration as a solution
+- Steps that may be particularly conducive to software or default configuration as a solution
-* Lack of clarity or any other confusion you may have
+- Lack of clarity or any other confusion you may have

 Editorial Review
 ----------------